hybrid-publishing-lab/hybrid-publishing-research/README.md

 Edit or add content
 -------------------

-This repository comes with a node.js setup to serve the documents locally.
+This repository is equipped with a node.js setup, so that you can serve the documents in your local network.
+Integrated in node.js is a code validator, which checks your edited or newly added html documents for errors and inconsistencies.
-This is not a necessary, but helps develop clean html with, the integrated validator.

-Install the package.
-Once you have it installed the best way is to create a new git branch with
+You need to install this setup described above in the installation section.
+Once you have done this, create a new git branch with the following command:

     git checkout -b mybranch

-After this feel free to edit the files with the your favourite text editor.
-You can use the template folder as a starter for your new dossier.
+Having done this edit the files with the your favourite text editor.
+You can copy the template folder as a starting point for your new document.
+Use:

-    cp -r dist/docs/_template dist/docs/mydossier
+    cp -r dist/docs/_template dist/docs/mynewdoc

-If everything is in place start a validation round to see if your new added content holds up.
+Once you have written your new document (or edited an old one), then start a validation round to check if your new added content is valid.
+Type:

     grunt index

-For every document that is in the dist/docs folder you get two validation runs.
+Every html document that is in the dist/docs folder (ommitting _template), will be checked by the validator in two steps.

-The first one describes the w3c validity.
-If something turns red see the command line output to debug your dossier:
+Step one checks the html5 validity described by the [w3c](http://validator.w3.org/).
+This step will show you if your document has unvalid code according to the html5 standard.
+This will be signalled to you in red in the command line output.
+See following example:

-    Validation started for.. dist/docs/mydossier/x-html-example.html
+    Validation started for.. dist/docs/mynewdoc/x-html-example.html
     Running "validation:files" (validation) task

     1=> "& did not start a character reference. (& probably should have been escaped as &amp;.)"
 Line no: 33